UPDATE 1-Thousands of Thai fishermen protest against tough industry regulations

 "If the government won't fix the problems for us, we'll just oust them," Mongkol told Reuters.
 Earlier this month, fishing associations drew up a list of demands that included a relaxation of the restrictions and the allocation of special funds to help the industry.

 Alongkorn Ponlaboot, an adviser to the agriculture minister, told the gathering on Tuesday that a loan of 10.3 billion baht ($341 million) for the fishermen and a scheme worth 7.1 billion baht ($235 million) to buy out 2,700 ships were awaiting cabinet approval.
-But he said amending the law was complicated because it could affect Thailand's commitment to combat IUU fishing, and that consultations were ongoing.
+But he said amending the law was complicated because it could affect Thailand's commitment to combat IUU fishing, and that consultation was ongoing.

 "DARK DAYS" Thailand's multi-billion-dollar seafood sector came under scrutiny after investigations showed trafficking and exploitative practices against workers on fishing boats.